LasagnaCake/Makai/docs/specifications/art/minima/compiler-commands/type.md

 ### `bound`

-Specifies that the type is equivalent to an runtimeW-specified type.
+Specifies that the type is equivalent to an runtime-specified type.

+### `final`

+Specifies that the type cannot be derived from.

+### `discard`

+Specifies that the result of methods that return the given type can be ignored.